A Unified FPT Framework for Crossing Number Problems: Proof of

-Subsequently, we cut~$\surf$ along the relative interior of the edges of~$D^\times$ (\Cref{fig:reduc-complex}(b)\onlyapx{; details are in the full version}) and add isolated edges connecting the endpoints of the edges in~$D^\times$ (\Cref{fig:reduc-complex}(c)), obtaining a 2-complex~$\complex_2$ in which $G'$~embeds.
+Subsequently, we cut~$\surf$ along the relative interior of the edges of~$D^\times$ (\Cref{fig:reduc-complex}(b)) and add isolated edges connecting the endpoints of the edges in~$D^\times$ (\Cref{fig:reduc-complex}(c)), obtaining a 2-complex~$\complex_2$ in which $G'$~embeds.
 If $G'$ is allowed to result from~$G$ by edge removals and vertex splits, we modify the 2-complex appropriately, by guessing where the endpoints of the additional isolated edges must be inserted (\Cref{fig:reduc-complex}(d)) and which points of the 2-complex must be identified back (doing an inverse of the vertex split, \Cref{fig:reduc-complex}(e)).
 Note that these guessed points may be picked from the surface part of $\complex_2$, as well as among the vertices of the edges of $D^\times$ in $\complex_2$.
 We obtain a 2-complex~$\complex_4$ in which $G$~embeds.
 Each isolated edge of~$\complex_4$ naturally bears the color of the edge of~$G$ it carries.

-It remains to ensure that, conversely, the embeddability of~$G$ into one of the resulting 2-complexes implies a positive \MDCN{} instance.
-For this purpose, we do the following.
-First (\Cref{fig:reduc-graph}(b)), as a minor technical detail, we apply a preprocessing step --- attaching a 4-clique to each vertex of~$G$, to ensure that all vertices of~$G$ have degree at least three.
+Conversely, we would like that an embedding of~$G$ into one of the resulting 2-complexes implies a positive \DCREM{} instance.
+We do not exactly achieve this, but need to modify $G$ and the 2-complexes, as follows.
+First (\Cref{fig:reduc-graph}(b)), in a minor preprocessing step, we attach a 4-clique to each vertex of~$G$, to ensure that all vertices of~$G$ have degree at least three.
 Let $G_1$ be this new graph.
 Second, and more importantly (\Cref{fig:reduc-complex}(f) and~\Cref{fig:reduc-graph}), we need to encode the colors of the edges.
 We turn each edge of~$G_1$ and each isolated edge of the $2$-complex~$\complex_4$ (in which $G_1$ embeds, see above) into a \emph{necklace} encoding the color, such that a necklace of a certain encoding type in the resulting graph can only use a necklace of the same type in the resulting 2-complex.
 This results in an (uncolored) graph~$G_2$ embedded in a 2-complex~$\complex_5$.
 Finally, the set~$\Gamma$ of 2-complexes in which we try to embed~$G_2$ is made of all 2-complexes~$\complex_5$, over all possible choices (guesses) described above.